OD5TB/DATV-Linux/README.md

 ## Important note about firmware

-**If you are using PlutoDVB2 F5OEO or Pluto F5UII firmware paths, make sure your Pluto+ / ADALM Pluto firmware is updated to the latest version.** Older firmware versions can cause avoidable problems, especially at higher symbol rates.
+**If you are using PlutoDVB2 F5OEO or Pluto F5UII firmware paths, make sure your Pluto+ / ADALM Pluto firmware is updated to the latest version(https://github.com/F5OEO/plutosdr-fw).** Older firmware versions can cause avoidable problems, especially at higher symbol rates.

 **If you are using stock ADALM Pluto / Pluto+ firmware, DATV-Linux can still work normally and no custom firmware is required.**